jimwaldo/allstonTransport/README.md

 9 INSTRUCTOR the HUID of the instructor of the course.

-The second file used is the course_time.csv file, that contains informaiton on when the courses are taught.
+The second file used is the course_time.csv file, that contains information on when the courses are taught.
 This file has the format:

 0 TERM The term the course was taught, as in the enrollment file